 - Chase IHG card for the 60,000 point signup bonus, and the ever valuable free annual anniversary night

-- Chase British Airways card for the extremely valuable distance-based award chart for short-distance flights
+- British Airways Visa Signature® Card for the extremely valuable distance-based award chart for short-distance flights

 - Bank of America Alaska Airlines card for their generous free stopover rules on award flights.
 Also, this card gives you an annual $99 companion pass you can use on any Alaska Airlines-operated flights with the purchase of a regular priced ticket ($0 for the first year with the current offer!)